DoE for choice based conjoint (CBC) analysis

 The principle of conjoint analysis is to present a set of products (also known as profiles) to the individuals who will note, class, or choose some of them.

-In an "ideal" analysis, individuals should test all possible products.
+In an ideal analysis, individuals should test all possible products.
 But it is soon impossible; the capacity of each being limited and the number of combinations increases very rapidly with the number of attributes (if one wants to study five attributes with three categories each, that means already 243 possible products).
 We therefore use the methods of experimental design to obtain a acceptable number of profiles to be judged while maintaining good statistical properties.

 XLSTAT-Conjoint analysis software includes two different methods of conjoint analysis: the full profiles analysis and the choice based conjoint (CBC) analysis.